-Objective 2: The Youth Peer Partners will facilitate RENEW (Rehabilitation for Empowerment, Natural Supports, and Work) for 8 young people in each site in the first year and 60 youth in the remaining grant years.
+Objective 2: The Youth Peer Partners will facilitate the TIP (Transition to Independence) Model for 8 young people in each site in the first year and 60 youth in the remaining grant years.

 Goal 5: Increase peer support for family/caregivers who are assisting their emerging adults with behavioral health symptoms navigate the developmental transition tasks and child/adult systems.